OCLC supports SFTP for institutions to exchange data with OCLC.

 - Is based on your existing OCLC symbol; however, if your symbol contains an @, $ or #, it will be converted as follows:

 - $ will be replaced with _36

 - # will be replaced with _35

 - Is always lowercase; however, your account password is case-sensitive

 - Will have one of the following formats:

-- fx_zzzzz (replace zzzzz with your institution's OCLC symbol) – Used for OCLC products that do not exchange files containing PII data.
+- fx_zzzzz (replace zzzzz with your institution's OCLC symbol) – Used for OCLC products that do not exchange files containing Personal Identifiable Information (PII) data.
 This prefix applies to WorldShare Collection Manager and WorldShare Collection Evaluation.